julien6387/supvisors/docs/configuration.rst

 ``event_port``

     The port number used to publish all **Supvisors** events (Address, Application and Process events).
     Events are published through a PyZMQ TCP socket.
+The protocol of this interface is explained in :ref:`event_interface`.

     *Default*:  65002.